ignabelitzky/phonebook/README.md

 # Phone Book
 Phone book that holds a list of contacts and phone numbers.
+The base code was extracted from the book **Foundations of Qt Development by Johan Thelin**

 ### Contributing
 This software is far from being completed so pull requests are welcome.